-Quite simply, good quality, fit for purpose facilities can increase motivation and remove barriers to participation.
-Good facility planning can improve access, improve the quality of the facility stock and ensure you are well placed to meet tomorrow’s needs.
+Quite simply, good quality, fit for purpose facilities/pitches can increase motivation and remove barriers to participation.
+Good planning can improve access, improve the quality of the facility/pitch stock and ensure you are well placed to meet tomorrow’s needs.
 In an environment where traditional public funding mechanisms are constrained new thinking is required.
 Smart organisations are:

-- Opening up schools and other public assets for community use
+- Co-locating and opening up schools for community use

 - Leveraging private sector investment

-- Locating new facilities where they are most needed.
+- Locating new facilities/pitches where they are most needed.

 In order to do this it needs to answer the key questions: